Shipping Guide

 Quick Answer

-USPS Priority Mail — $8 - $15
+USPS Priority Mail: $8 - $15

 USPS Priority Mail Flat Rate boxes are ideal for board games because you pay a fixed price regardless of weight, which is perfect for heavy game boxes that would otherwise incur high rates.
+Buying that same Flat Rate label at a discount below commercial rates blunts the 2026 USPS increase of 5.4 percent that hits every retail shipment.

 Shipping Options for Board Games

 Board games present a unique shipping challenge: they are often bulky and surprisingly heavy due to cardboard boards, wooden pieces, and printed materials inside.
 A standard board game weighs 2-5 lbs, which can push Ground Advantage pricing higher.
 USPS Priority Mail Flat Rate boxes are often the most economical option since they charge a fixed rate regardless of weight.
 The key is finding a Flat Rate box that fits your game snugly to minimize movement and protect the retail box corners.
+With the late December 2025 through January 2026 rate increases now in effect (USPS +5.4%, UPS +5.9%, FedEx +5.9%), the gap between retail and discounted labels widens on every box you send, so the carrier and rate you pick today compounds across your whole season.

 Board Games Service Cost Comparison